 I remember watching the 1500m semi-finals at the 1976 Olympics when I was 7 years old and being amazed at the strong, fluid runners powering around the track.
 They looked majestic.
 I quickly decided that I wanted to be an Olympic runner and told my parents I was going to train for the 1980 Olympics (by which time I would have reached the ripe old age of 11, haha).
 As it turned out, the Olympic dream didn’t happen, but I did finish second at the Ontario Championships in my age group twice as a teenager and twice as a masters runner.
 I ran for the varsity track and cross country teams at York University from 1987 to 1991 and since then have run 14 marathons, including the Boston marathon in 2003 and 2007.

-Along the way, I was privileged to have a number of great coaches over the years, from the late former Olympic Steeplechaser Greg Duhaime, national cross country team member Mike Dixon, George Gluppe, coach of former Olympian Nanci Tinari, the late Fred Foote who coached Canadian Bill Crothers to a silver medal in the 800m in the 1964 Olympics, and Antonio Cabral, a coach of several Olympians and a former 3:39 1500m runner and 2:39 marathoner at age 45.
+Along the way, I was privileged to have a number of great coaches over the years, from the late former Olympic Steeplechaser Greg Duhaime, national cross country team member Mike Dixon, the late George Gluppe, coach of former Olympian Nanci Tinari, the late Fred Foote who coached Canadian Bill Crothers to a silver medal in the 800m in the 1964 Olympics, and Antonio Cabral, an excellent online coach and runner from Portugal.